tatwan/stock_timeseries_forecasting/README.md

 ## Datasets and Inputs

-I will use an API to pull stock data, more specifically Pandas DataReader.
+I will use an API to pull stock data, more specifically Pandas DataReader or AlphaVantage.
 The data contains daily stock prices in the form of opening price, closing price, adjusted closing price, high trading price of the day, low trading price of the day, and volume.

 The datasets will cover data from 2016-2021 split into training and testing.
 Training from 2016-2019 to predict 2020, then another round including 2020 in the training to predict 2021.